 What would happen if a random person tried to fight like Jean-Claude Van Damme?
 What about fighting like Larry, Moe, and Curly?
-Students of Kosho-Ryu and Kajukenbo likely understand that many of these depictions wouldn’t work how they are shown.
+Students of Kosho-Ryu and Kajukenbo likely understand that many of these depictions wouldn’t work the way they are shown.
 Understanding martial arts in action provides a lens through which you can look at fight scenes and understand what would work in real life and what wouldn’t.

-While fight scenes vary wildly in accuracy, many fight scenes in the movies and on TV feature terribly misguided ideas about fighting.
+While fight scenes vary wildly in inaccuracy, many fight scenes in the movies and on TV feature terribly misguided ideas about fighting.
 The following myths are just a few of the problems often seen in Hollywood productions.

 The long knockout is one of the movie industry’s worst depictions.
 It’s extremely inconsistent and generally very poorly researched.
 For example, one common scene occurs when one character sneaks up behind another character and knocks them out.